zplus11/groups/README.md

 **Definition** *(Group)*.
 A group is a non-empty set in Mathematics, elements of which follow 4 properties namely Closure, Associativity, Existence of Identity and Existence of Inverses under a certain operation.

 Study finite group structures easily with python!
-This library contains various modules related to select group structures in Mathematics, some being `dihedral.py`, `z.py`, `edp.py`, and more.
+This library contains various modules related to select group structures in Mathematics.
 This is a work in continuous progress, and I hope to continue working on this and add many more groups gradually.
 This README file walks you through the available modules.

 ## Installation